 The 1994 plan options will not be transferable or assignable other than by will or by the laws of descent, and a 1994 plan option can be exercised only by the participant to whom it is granted or by the participant's estate or designated beneficiary upon such participant's death.
-Unless the Compensation Committee otherwise determines, each 1994 plan option agreement provides that the participant, in respect of shares purchased upon the exercise of any 1994 plan option, is entitled to the benefits of, and bound by the obligations in, the registration and participation agreement, including certain demand and "piggyback" registration rights thereunder.
+Unless the Compensation Committee otherwise determines, each 1994 plan option agreement provides that the participant, in respect of shares purchased upon the exercise of any 1994 plan option, is entitled to the benefits of, and bound by the obligations in, the registration and participants thereunder.
 The 1994 stock option plan also contains certain repurchase rights and obligations of WESCO, which will terminate upon the consummation of the offering.